LuccaWang1/PetPlanner/README.md

 ### Photos

-Photos were sourced from Unsplash and sourced from Lucca.
+Photos were sourced from Unsplash and from Lucca Wang.
+(See the photos folder in the repo in: [PetPlanner/static/images in GitHub](https://github.com/LuccaWang1/PetPlanner/tree/main/static/images))

 There are 6 organized folders in the /static/images folder for clean organization:
 1. Carousel slides